MohamedKassar/PatriciaTrie_HybridTrie/README.md

 # PatriciaTrie_HybridTrie
-An implemantation of Patricia trie and Hybrid trie
+An implemantation of Patricia trie and Hybrid trie, with several functionalities (insert, delete, merge, list, convert ...)